Therapy for Men Who Struggle with Sex and Intimacy

 Finding your way back to presence, pleasure, and connection

-Imagine a sexuality grounded in presence, not performance
+Sexuality grounded in presence, not performance

 What would it feel like to be present in your body during sex, fully engaged instead of watching yourself from the outside?
 To feel desire without the undercurrent of anxiety?
 To experience intimacy that feels genuinely connected rather than performative?